mwarning/KadNode/misc/faq.md

     No. The current mechanism is vulnerable to man-in-the-middle attacks!
 * **How to compile KadNode without UPNP, NAT-PMP or authentication (mbedtls) support?**
     Edit the FEATURES variable in Makefile and remove 'upnp', 'natpmp' or 'bob' and 'tls'.
 You can check the binary using `kadnode -v`.
-* **Local Peer Discover (LPD) does not work on bridged devices..**
+* **Local Peer Discover (LPD) does not work on bridged devices.**
     Try to disable the multicast_snooping or multicast_querier option, this is needed for OpenWrt: echo 0 > /sys/devices/virtual/net/br-lan/bridge/multicast_snooping
 * **How does the authentication work?**
     Please consult the [Authentication Details](https://github.com/mwarning/KadNode/wiki/Cryptography-Details).
 * **Lookup is slow?
 What is going on?**
     KadNode may need a few seconds to resolve an identifier.
 If it takes considerably longer than 10 seconds, then your node might no properly bootstrapped.
-Let me now if you have reason to assume otherwise.
+Let me know if you have reason to assume otherwise.
 There has been added a [branch](/mwarning/KadNode/commits/big_buckets) for speed enhancements.
 * **What are the compile dependencies?**
     When you try to compile KadNode, then you need to have [mbedtls](https://github.com/ARMmbed/mbedtls/) installed.
 * **Why use the secp256r1 elliptic curve instead of ed25519?**